Contents

 ข้อความแจ้งเตือน

 CFD traders are individuals and institutions trading Contracts for Difference on equities, indices, FX, commodities, and crypto, typically via online multi-asset platforms.
 Unlike traditional stock ownership, CFDs allow traders to speculate on price movements without holding the underlying asset—making money on both rising and falling markets through leveraged positions.
+Leverage can magnify both profits and losses in CFD trading, and CFD traders can go long or short on various assets, profiting from both rising and falling markets.
+Note: Traders should always check market hours, review trading conditions, and consider regulatory disclosures before trading.

 Global CFD trading volumes peaked during 2020–2021, normalized in 2022, and then stabilized at a structurally higher base through 2024–2025.
 The scene today reflects a market that has matured beyond its volatile pandemic-era surge.